dr-banker/dr-banker/README.md

 - 👋 Hi, I’m @dr-banker
 - 👀 I’m interested in pretty much everything
 - 🌱 I’m currently learning how to be an adult.
-Also coding through CS50.
-CompTIA Security+ Certified
+Also coding, AI be damned.
+Security+ Certified
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... fun things.
+Lets upskill together
-- 📫 How to reach me... hopefully with your hands and arms.
+- 📫 How to reach me... with your arms.
+Email works too

 <!---
 dr-banker/dr-banker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.